Suicide:

 Intervention and Prevention

-This course is approved for 10 hours of continuing education
+This course meets the qualifications for 10 hours of continuing education

 is approved by the: